 Everything you need to know

-The project runs 2018 through 2024 (five years of planting and three years of maintenance).
+The project runs 2018 through 2027 (five years of planting and at least three years of maintenance).

 In Romania, on private forest land whose owners applied to take part in the project.

 The “Tomorrow’s Forest” project proves our commitment to a responsible management of forests in Romania.
 Through our actions we want to improve the life of local communities and generate quality educational content to help shape the next generation, teaching respect and love for nature and its richness.

 The initiative of the Forest Administrators’ Association is a natural reaction to the problem of degraded forest areas whose owners are unable to undertake planting and forest maintenance works.
 Representatives of the “Ștefan cel Mare” University of Suceava are provide scientific support for forest land analysis and selection, as well as checking the technical documentation of reforestation projects.
 Holzindustrie Schweighofer provides the financial resources needed to implement the replanting activities.

 Holzindustrie Schweighofer has its roots in a traditional Austrian family company with over 400 years of experience in wood processing.
 The company is one of the leading wood processing companies in Europe.
 It has been active in Romania since 2002 where today it operates three modern saw mills and two panel factories.
 Holzindustrie Schweighofer is committed to transparency and sustainability.

 Project Director, "Ștefan cel Mare" University of Suceava